If you can’t measure it, you can’t improve it- Accounting is the heart of every business.

 Australis College prides itself on its industry-respected training staff, so, if you want to learn from the best and satisfy your passion for numbers with a rewarding career, this is the choice for you!

 Australis College has cooperated with the University of Southern Queensland (USQ) to establish an articulation pathway for the FNS50215 Diploma of Accounting.
 Completion of this course may result in receiving credit for up to 8 Units with the Bachelor of Business and Commerce – BBCM.

 How do I Enrol?

-There are 11 units in this Accounting qualification, that are delivered across three stages.
+There are 11 units in this Accounting qualification that are delivered in three stages.
 Students will be supported throughout the course program via one on one trainer support, online e-learning, live and recorded web-tutorials which are designed to support individual learner needs.
 Australis College will integrate the activities, bringing together some units that reflect real industry outcomes and processes.

 To obtain this qualification, students at Australis College must complete the following 11 units of competency over a 12 month period:

 ||Unit of Competency Code|

 |Process financial transactions and extract interim reports||FNSACC301|

 |Implement and maintain internal control procedures||FNSACC506|